break-stuff/clarion/README.md

 ## Changelog

-1.1.0 - Added ability to add new Directories via the CLI.
+1.1.1 - Added ability to add new Directories [via the CLI](https://projectclarion.com/documentation/architecture/).

 1.0.3 - Replaced failing 'extract-text-webpack-plugin' with 'mini-css-extract-plugin' for Webpack 4.